aaronschick/TimeTrip/DEPLOY.md

 - Check the build logs in Render dashboard
 - Ensure all dependencies are in `requirements.txt`
+- **Python Version Issue**: If you see pandas compilation errors, ensure Python 3.11 is selected (not 3.13).
+The `runtime.txt` file should handle this automatically, but you can manually set it in Render dashboard under "Settings" → "Python Version"
 - Verify Python version compatibility

 ### App Crashes